dashbird/site/content/docs/quickstart/setting-up-dashbird.md

   </div>
 </div>
 By toggling this to `on`, you'll have enabled the auto reload feature for all graphs across your entire account. **No need to hit** `F5`, just **let Dashbird reload everything automagically for you!**

----

-Learn more about account configuration by checking out the [next section](/docs/get-started/step-by-step-guide/), or take a look at the [account overview](/docs/account-settings/overview/) for a complete guide.